General Operations Force: History

-The Jungle Squad was established based on the Malay States Guides (Pasukan Pengawal Negeri-negeri Melayu Bersekutu) which formed in 1826.
-The Malay States Guides was a paramilitary force initially formed with a strength of 900 members and led by R. S. F. Walker as the first commandant.
+The Jungle Squad was based on the Malay States Guides (Pasukan Pengawal Negeri-negeri Melayu Bersekutu) which was formed in 1826.
+The Malay States Guides was a paramilitary force with an initial strength of 900 members and was led by R. S. F. Walker as its first commandant.
 The regiment was involved in World War I and together with Field Force Aden, they fought Ottoman forces in the Southwest of South Arabia (now Saudi Arabia) for five years.
 The regiment was disbanded for reasons of economy in 1919.

 The British Military Administration (BMA) had mobilised the police General Duties to assume the role of the military effort against the insurgencies.
 The Jungle Squad was established in 1948 for that purpose against communist terrorists.
 Initially the new police arm was called the Flying Squad.
 However, it was renamed the "Jungle Squad" in the line with its major role against communist terrorists in the forest.
 In 1951, the Jungle Squad restructured and became known as "Jungle Company".
 In 1953, the Jungle Company continued to be augmented and became known by the name Police Field Force (Pasukan Polis Hutan (PPH)).
 It was under the command of the Police Commissioner of the Federation of Malaya and later when Malaysia was established it was placed under the Chief of Police.
 The Jungle Company was then deployed together with the British Army to infiltrate and track down communist insurgents operating in the jungles of Malaya.
 The strength of a single platoon then consisted of a mixture of 15 personnel led by a Lance Corporal to an Inspector.
 Over the period covering the Malayan Emergency (1948–1960) the Police Field Force suffered over 1,000 casualties.

 The Police Field Force was also involved during the Indonesia-Malaysia confrontations.
 In various actions during the Confrontation, the Police Field Force detained Indonesian irregulars sent to the peninsula, with the view of running clandestine operations on Malaysian soil.
 Following the May 13, 1969 incident, the Malaysian government realised the importance of a mobile and independent team and more capable to the facing of public order situations.

 Following the disarmament of the Malayan Communist Party (MCP) on 2 December 1989, the Police Field Force was reformed with attenuation from 21 battalions to 17 battalions on 1 September 1994.
 PPH changed its name to the General Operations Force (PGA) on 20 October 1997.
 On 11 November 1997, the submission of the RMP pennants ceremony was officiated by the King of Malaysia.
 This change of name in accordance with the rating duties GOF background itself.
 Prior to this duties in GOF associated with the forest for combating the communist threats.
 After the communists disarmed on 2 December 1989, GOF tasks changed in that scenarios became more varied.